abulka/pynsource/README.md

 An affordable, commercial [Pro Edition](http://pynsource.com/pricing.html) is also available with extra features like zoom and the ability to drag to connect shapes.

-**Note**: Latest snap is 1.76 beta 2 - if you want the latest master (29th March 2020) as a snap on Linux.
-Improvements include better logging and reporting of Python parsing syntax errors.  **Mac Users** - latest master (30 March 2020) contains a `requirements.txt` fix for the [Mac Dark Mode](https://github.com/wxWidgets/Phoenix/issues/1132) issue.
-If you need a Mac or Windows beta binary, please let me know.

 ### To run from source code ###

 You need `python3`, specifically Python 3.7 or later *(Linux can be Python 3.6)*  installed, and `pip3`, then simply: